-In adopting the Code the Directors have provided corporate governance disclosures and explain how the Group and company adopts the ten principles of the Code in a manner that is considered appropriate for the company.
+In adopting the Code, the Directors have provided corporate governance disclosures and explain how the Group and company adopt the ten principles of the Code in a manner that is considered appropriate.
 The Code is available on the QCA website at: www.theqca.com.

 This statement describes how the Group is applying the relevant principles of governance, as set out in the Code.
-Throughout the year ended 31 March 2021, the Group has applied the principles of the Code.
-In adopting the Code the board has also been cognisant of the guidance issued from other regulatory bodies in respect of best practice corporate governance such as the FRC to ensure that the governance framework adopted at Solid State PLC is rigorous, robust and appropriate for its size and structure.
+Throughout the year ended 31 March 2022, the Group has applied the principles of the Code.
+In adopting the Code, the Board has also been cognisant of the guidance issued from other regulatory bodies in respect of best practice corporate governance such as the FRC to ensure that the governance framework adopted at Solid State PLC is rigorous, robust and appropriate for its size and structure.